Chief Executive Officer

-As president and founder of Denterlein, Geri leads a successful company that specializes in strategic communications and is known for its successful public policy campaigns, crisis communications work and healthcare consulting.
+As CEO and founder of Denterlein, Geri leads a successful company that specializes in strategic communications and is known for its successful public policy campaigns, crisis communications work and healthcare consulting.

 Drawing on 30 years experience, Geri provides executive-level counsel to businesses, nonprofits, colleges, and healthcare organizations.
 Guided by the belief that communications services must be aligned with a client’s business plan, Geri brings corporate expertise to each assignment.

 Prior to serving as a consultant, Geri was editorial director at WBZ television, where she was responsible for the station’s government outreach, as well as on-air political analysis.
 Geri also has governmental experience including terms as communications director for the Departments of Mental Health and as an associate press secretary for former Governor Michael S. Dukakis.